Virus in China affects sports events, Olympic qualifiers - WHIZ News

 “Countermeasures against infectious diseases constitute an important part of our plans to host a safe and secure games,” the statement said, adding they would “carefully monitor any incidence of infectious diseases and we will review any countermeasures that may be necessary with all relevant organizations.”

-More than 100 deaths in China have been recorded because of the disease, including the first in Beijing.
-More than 4,500 cases reported in China include almost 1,000 people in serious condition, national health authorities said.
+More than 130 deaths in China have been recorded because of the disease, including the first in Beijing.
+On Wednesday, the number of total cases jumped to 5,974.

 Cases have been reported in Japan, South Korea, Thailand, Vietnam, the United States, Australia, Canada and Germany.